 Of course, while the hardware is all new, it’s still the same ol’ Alexa under the hood.
 Alexa will still be able to answer your basic questions or make calls within your country of residence, as well as control any number of smart devices you have around your home.

 Read more: Amazon Echo (2020) review

 The Amazon Echo Dot has always been the best option for those who aren’t sure about smart home tech and want to take the first step.
-It provides a place for Alexa to live inside your home and packs in enough sound performance to fill a room.
+This Alexa speaker provides a place for the voice assistant to live inside your home and packs in enough sound performance to fill a room.
 All that for under $50 / £50 / AU$80 and it’s easy to see why it’s long been one of the most popular smart speakers on the market.

 In some of those ways, the Amazon Echo Dot (2020) lives up to the legacy set down by all of the previous Echo Dot devices – it’s small, decently loud and, thanks to Alexa, it’s pretty smart, too.

 There’s not much to get excited about on this, the newest version of the Echo Dot Alexa speaker.
 That is, unless the question you ask most frequently of Alexa is “what’s the time?”

 Like its predecessor, the Echo Dot with Clock can double as a bedside alarm, albeit one that comes with all the smarts of Alexa on board alongside the ability to control your smart home devices (via a separate Zigbee-supporting speaker).

 It has undergone a rather radical design overhaul over the previous Echo Dot with Clock, sporting a space age-esque spherical design that's available in both gray and white color schemes.
 All the features of the previous Echo Dot with Clock remain, including a 3.5mm AUX-in port, and the blue Alexa light ring – although this is now located at the bottom of the smart speaker rather than the top.